Privacy & Cookies Notice

 Sky Ride is a national campaign from Sky and British Cycling created to inspire and help everyone whatever their age or ability to get on their bikes and have fun.
 Your information will be used in accordance with this privacy notice.

-This privacy notice applies to the use of personal information by British Sky Broadcasting Limited and its group companies.
+This privacy notice applies to the use of personal information by Sky UK Limited and its group companies.

-Any member of the British Sky Broadcasting group may use and share, within that group, the information you provide and other information it holds about you for the purposes set out below.
+Any member of the Sky UK group may use and share, within that group, the information you provide and other information it holds about you for the purposes set out below.
 Please see our privacy notice.

 What information does Sky collect about me?